 I signed a book deal with Indigo River Publishing!

-My book is titled This Isn’t Working!
-Evolving the Way We Work to Decrease Stress, Anxiety, and Depression will be published on January 31, 2023 and is available for pre-order here on Amazon.
+This Isn’t Working!
+Evolving the Way We Work to Decrease Stress, Anxiety, and Depression was published on January 31, 2023 and is available here on Amazon.

 I couldn’t be more excited about it.

 What if you could hit a pause button, pull up, and take an objective look at your life?
 That’s what many of us did in 2020 – whether we wanted to or not.